neilg63/string-patterns/README.md

 # String Patterns

 This library makes it easier to work with regular expressions in Rust.
 It builds on the standard regular expression crate, *[regex](https://crates.io/crates/regex)*.
-It has no other dependencies, but supplements *[simple-string-patterns](https://crates.io/crates/simple-string-patterns)*, which provides an assortment of
+It has no other dependencies, but supplements *[simple-string-patterns](https://crates.io/crates/simple-string-patterns)*, which provides an assortment of regex-free extension methods to match, split and filter strings by character types or ranges, relying only on the standard library.

-Together with its sibliong crate, , It aims to make working with strings as easy in Rust as it is Javascript or Python with cleaner syntax.
+Together, these crates aim to make working with strings as easy in Rust as it is Javascript or Python with cleaner syntax.
 Simpler string matching methods such as starts_with, contains or ends_with will always perform better, especially when processing large data sets.
 To this end, the crate provides methods such as *starts_with_ci* and *starts_with_ci_alphanum* for basic string validation without regular expressions as well as extension methods to split strings into vectors of strings or a *head* and *tail* components.

 ### Method overview
 - All pattern-prefixed methods use regular expressions via the Regex crate